CeeThinwa/knowledge-hub/book/blending_the_4.md

 ![the storytellers](./images/system2.svg)

 Data storytellers can include infographic creators, data scientists, data analysts, statisticians and BI (Business Intelligence) developers.

+A question then arises, how exactly will these requirements be implemented?

+This is where **data pipelining** comes in.

+### Data pipelining